 Here is all the relevant information on New Zealand distances.

 The New Zealand road system is generally very good, and is well maintained.
 However, you need to carefully plan your trip to ensure that you don't drive when fatigued.
 Allow for plenty of rest stops, stopping at least every two hours.
-The wonderful thing about travelling in New Zealand, is that rest stops are usually accompanied by amazing views.
+The wonderful thing about traveling in New Zealand, is that rest stops are usually accompanied by amazing views.

 As an example of the increased driving times in New Zealand, consider this.
 Te Anau to Milford Sound is 121 kilometres.
 At an average speed of 80 kilometres per hour the trip should take around 1.5 hours.
 However, the suggested time for the trip is 2 and one quarter hours, meaning an average speed of only 54 kilometres per hour for the journey.
 This is fairly indicative of travel in New Zealand.